 These pancakes can also be called Fuwa Fuwa Pancakes ふわふわパンケーキ (fluffy pancakes) or Shiawase Pancakes 幸せのパンケーキ which means "A Happy Pancake" and is the name of a famous Soufflé Pancake shop in Japan.

 They are often topped with ice cream, fruits and drizzled with maple syrup.
-Of course, because they’re pancakes you can add any of your favourite toppings and they will still be amazing.
-I like them with honey and lemon juice, or chocolate syrup.
+Of course, because they're pancakes you can add any of your favourite toppings and they will still be amazing.
+I like them with honey and lemon juice, or with berries and cream.

 ARE THEY DIFFICULT TO MAKE?